simonmicro/Dear-Templates/Git - Source Code Mirror.md

 ```
 Thats it!
 Whenever you work from now on with e.g. GitLab this huge files will be compressed and managed (much) faster!

+_Note:_ As stated on the GitLab help page the Git LFS authentication does not require you to setup the credentieal store mentioned before:
+> With 8.12 GitLab added LFS support to SSH.
+The Git LFS communication still goes over HTTP, but now the SSH client passes the correct credentials to the Git LFS client, so no action is required by the user.

 # Basic .gitignore #
 ...for the most files from me - a more complete list is [here](https://github.com/github/gitignore)...
 ```